 Where better to experience the beauty of a Canadian Fall than majestic Muskoka?
 Famous the world over for its vivid Fall Colours – there’s no better time of the year to visit.
 The vivid reds, yellows and oranges create a brilliant backdrop, and can make for some awe-inspiring photos to share.
 Take a peak at our list of the best places to take a Fall photo in Muskoka!

 (1) In the Berries

-The photo opp in the berries at Johnston’s Cranberry Marsh and Muskoka Lakes Winery is likely one of the most popular photos in Muskoka during the fall.
+The photo opp in the berries at Muskoka Lakes Farm & Winery is likely one of the most popular photos in Muskoka during the fall.
 This fun photo opp is making its rounds on social media and making quite the buzz!
 Visit the marsh in October to get this candid shot!

 (2) Dorset Fire Tower

 The Dorset Scenic Lookout Tower is located off Highway 35 just north of the village of Dorset.
 The original tower was built in 1922, was 25 metres high (82 feet) and used as a fire lookout tower.
 Visitors are welcome to climb to the observation deck which is 142 metres (465 feet) above Lake of Bays, and provides one of the best views in Muskoka!

 Located on Indian’s Landing in Port Sydney, the maple tree is a local icon.
 Known affectionately as ‘The Family Tree’, this wonder that stretches out towards the river turns a vibrant red, and attracts many a photographers (Update for 2017, the leaves have already fallen off the tree!
 There are still plenty of beautiful sites in Port Sydney along the Muskoka River to check out).